Albino Alligator: Production

-Miramax acquired distribution rights to the film for $5 million.
+In May 1995, it was reported that Kevin Spacey would direct Albino Alligator.
+By December of that year, Miramax acquired distribution rights to the film for $5 million.
+As Bryan Singer had been instrumental in getting him cast in The Usual Suspects despite the producers' hesitance at his casting due to being an unknown, Spacey routinely conferred with Singer for advice throughout the production.

 Release and reception

 Albino Alligator premiered at the Toronto International Film Festival in September 1996, before receiving a U.S. theatrical release on January 17, 1997.
 In early 1997, the film grossed only $339,379 against a $6 million budget.

 Critical response

 Reviews for the film were generally mixed.
+Metacritic, which uses a weighted average, assigned the a score of 48 out of 100, based on 17 critics, indicating "mixed or average" reviews.

 Faye Dunaway was nominated for a Golden Raspberry Award as Worst Supporting Actress.

 Home media

 Miramax Home Entertainment released the film on VHS in 1997, and on LaserDisc on October 1, 1997.
 It was later released on DVD in widescreen, under their "Miramax Classics" label.

 In 2010, Miramax was sold by Disney (their owners since 1993), with the studio being taken over by private equity firm Filmyard Holdings that same year.
 Filmyard sublicensed the home video rights for several Miramax titles to Echo Bridge Entertainment, who re-released Albino Alligator on a triple feature DVD on June 8, 2011.
 This release was titled "Miramax Triple Feature Crime", and also included the Miramax films The Grifters and The Yards.
 On July 12, 2012, Echo Bridge released Albino Alligator on Blu-ray.

 Filmyard sold Miramax to Qatari company beIN Media Group during March 2016.
 In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's library, after buying a 49% stake in the studio from beIN.
 On March 4, 2021, Albino Alligator was made available on their new streaming service Paramount+, as one of its inaugural launch titles.
 Paramount Home Entertainment also reissued the film on Blu-ray later that year, along with many other Miramax titles.
 This 2021 release removed Kevin Spacey's name from the front cover, following his 2017 sexual abuse allegations.